mpags-python/mpags-python.github.io/index.md

 You should use Python 3.
 While Python 2 is still available and in use, most projects have moved over to Python 3 by now.
 Note that Python 3 is not backward compatible with Python 2 due to a small number of significant changes, i.e. code that works with Python 2 will not necessarily work with Python 3.
-I will explain some of the differences during the course.
+Some of the differences will be explained during the course.

 ## Getting Python

-I <strong>highly</strong> recommended installing Python using the freely-available <a href="https://www.anaconda.com/download/" title="Anaconda" target="_blank">Anaconda</a> distribution.
+You are <strong>highly</strong> recommended to install Python using the freely-available <a href="https://www.anaconda.com/download/" title="Anaconda" target="_blank">Anaconda</a> distribution.
 This gives you the most convenient route to a standalone Python 3 installation with most (if not all) of the modules you need easily available.

 If you are missing a Python module, you can usually get it with one of the following (in the order you should try them):